csci3100-cuhk/csci3100-cuhk-2026spring-hw05-re-test-hw-tdd-rspec/README.md

 of a new feature, since a new feature often touches the database schema, model(s), view(s), and controller(s)

-* Use continuous integration with [Travis](http://travis-ci.org) to continuously monitor test coverage and passing status

 Specifically, you will add two features to RottenPotatoes: "User can include name of Director with a movie", and "Given a movie with a director, user can search for other movies with same director".